databymir/fraud_sparkov/README.md

 # Fraud Detection: Credit Card Transactions

-__This project developed an effective fraud detection model by utilizing advanced machine learning techniques.
+__This project developed an effective fraud detection model by utilizing robust machine learning techniques.
 The model was designed to swiftly identify__
 __fraudulent transactions while minimizing disruption to legitimate users.
 Multiple models were evaluated, with XGBoost ultimately selected for its balance__
 __between precision and recall, making it the most effective solution for this task.__